 Engine Won’t Crank or Start

 The most obvious sign of a bad starter is an engine that won’t crank or start.
 Of course, there are many other issues besides a bad starter that can prevent the engine from cranking.
-A few examples include a bad battery, failed ignition switch, or an engine mechanical problem.
+A few examples include a bad battery, failed ignition switch, a locked up accessory (water pump or A/C compressor pulley bearing, etc.) or an engine mechanical problem.

-If you hear a rapid clicking when trying to start the car, that usually points to a bad battery.
+If you hear a rapid clicking when trying to start the car, that usually points to a bad battery or a bad battery cable connection either at the battery, at the starter, or at the engine block where the ground cable is connected.

-In any scenario, you’ll want to perform a thorough diagnosis to determine the root cause of the car not starting.
+In any scenario, you’ll want to perform a thorough diagnosis to determine the root cause of a no-crank or slow-crank concern.

 Engine Cranks Slowly

 An internal problem with the starter motor can cause the engine to crank slowly.
-But the problem can also be caused by other issues, such as a weak battery or internal engine problem.
+But the problem can also be caused by other issues, such as a weak battery, a partially seized belt driven accessory, or internal engine problem.

 You’ll need to do your homework to determine whether the starter is to blame.